we-are-triing/prova/README.md

 This is a development and testing environment for native components.
 _This is in beta and may have extensiv changes, all efforts will be provided to create non breaking changes, but there is no guarentee, and if a feature is needed that will benefit the product but cause a breaking change, it will be implamented._

-## Trello
-[trello board](https://trello.com/b/lzPOp8Bt/element-storybook).
-Vote for features, or submit an issue to propose new features or report bugs.
-You can submit PRs too!

 # How to use:
 Element-storybook is build on express and allows you to create an instance and configure it's deployment.
 It is a development tool, as well as a display tool as in using React-Storybook I have found it has been needed to showcase elements.